matus-tomlein/CharIoT/README.md

 Creating a rule requires a virtual sensor - there are two types of virtual sensors:

+- Programmed
-- Programmed - added by clicking the ``Program an event'' button.
+  - added by clicking the "Program an event" button.
 Contain conditions on a specific sensor value, e.g., temperature
+- Virtual
-- Virtual - demonstrated using PbD.
-Click on ``Demonstrate an event'' to add it.
+  - demonstrated using PbD.
+Click on "Demonstrate an event" to add it.

-To create a rule, go to the ``Build'' section and follow the IFTTT-like interface.
+To create a rule, go to the "Build" section and follow the IFTTT-like interface.

 ## Screenshots